steview-d/bookmarks/README.md

 #### Browser Extension for Easy Importing of Bookmarks
 Whilst not part of the project submission, a Chrome extension was created to improve the overall UX when adding bookmarks.
 The repo can be found [here](https://github.com/steview-d/links-ext) and the extension itself is hosted on the [Chrome Web Store](https://chrome.google.com/webstore/detail/links/gogabcimknibfnonhajgpkibeeeppjbp).

-Adding bookmarks is easy enough when just copy / pasting a url into the url field of the `Add Bookmark` page but I realised early into the project it just wasn't convenient.
-Users aren't expected to spend a lot of time in the app itself, rather just use it for reference when looking for a particular site or page.
+Adding bookmarks is easy enough when just copy / pasting a URL into the URL field of the `Add Bookmark` page but I realised early into the project it just was not convenient.
+Users are not expected to spend a lot of time in the app itself, rather just use it for reference when looking for a particular site or page.
 It ended up being a real chore using the app if every time you want to save a page for later you had to open a new tab, load the app, select `Add Bookmark` and so on.

 This extension streamlines the process massively.
-Now, users only need to click the extensions icon and it will open the app in a new tab, with the page they were on now in the url field and the app will also automatically start a scrape to give the user some data to get started with.
+Now, users only need to click the extensions icon and it will open the app in a new tab, with the page they were on now in the URL field and the app will also automatically start a scrape to give the user some data to get started with.
 In many cases, this will be enough and allows a user to save a bookmark and get back to where they were in 3 steps:

 	1. Click on the extension icon
 	2. Click 'Add Bookmark'
 	3. Close the tab once the 'import successful' message is displayed

-The `Import Url` page is identical to the `Add Bookmark` page in almost every way, the only differences being:
+The `Import URL` page is identical to the `Add Bookmark` page in almost every way, the only differences being:
 - The name
-- No sidebar or top navigation as the tab is designed to closed as soon as the import is complete
+- No sidebar or top navigation as the tab is designed to be closed as soon as the import is complete

 There is currently 1 unresolved bug with the extension.
 When the Chrome browser is opened for the first time, the first click of the extension does nothing.
 All subsequent clicks work as expected.
 If another new window is opened, the click works first time.

 Since discovering this, I haven't yet investigated.
 It might be an easy fix.
 It might not.
-It's likely somewhere in between but it's not a priority as it doesn't affect the app so for now it's on hold.
+It is likely somewhere in between but it's not a priority as it doesn't affect the app so for now it's on hold.

 #### Arrange Collections
 Bookmarks are grouped together inside of their own containers, which are called `collections`.
 These collections can be moved around the page as the user sees fit.